- Office of the City Manager

 A voter who does not have a valid photo ID in his or her possession at the polls will be permitted to vote if two election officials positively identify the individual as a voter on the poll list who is eligible to vote.
 The election officials sign a sworn affidavit so stating.

-Eligible voters who are unable to physically visit a polling place on an election day may cast a ballot in advance.
+Eligible voters who are unable to physically visit a polling place on an Election Day may cast an absentee ballot.
 Voters may cast an absentee ballot if he or she:

 - is ill or has a physical disability that prevents a trip to the polling place.